richardjmarini/Impetus/README.md

 ###Queue

 impetus.Queue is a centralized context manager for the Impetus Framework.
-Client applications connect to the queue via exposed methods that allow them to create processing streams.
-A stream consists of a distributed Priority Queue, Data Store and associated Properties.
+Client applications connect to the queue via the Client API which consists of a series of remote methods that allow the Client API to create processing streams.
+An application can create one or more streams.
+Each stream has a unique identifier.
+If an identifier is not provided by the Client a unique identifier is created.
+The same stream can be used by one or more applications.
+Each stream can be asigned various meta-data properties that describe the stream.
+These meta-data properties are used by DFS (the dynamic frequency scaler) to aassist in intelligent auto-scaling.
+A stream contains both a Priority Queue and a Key-Val data store.

 ```
 Usage: impetusqueue.py start|stop|restart|foreground